Online Dating App Cost-Benefit Calculator

 Usage and Outcome Metrics

-Your personalized cost breakdown will appear here after you enter your apps and press calculate.
+Your dating-app cost breakdown will appear here after you enter your apps and press calculate.

 Mini-Game: Swipe Budget Sprint

-This optional arcade mini-game turns the calculator's trade-off into a quick reflex challenge.
+This optional mini-game turns the dating-app trade-offs from the calculator into a quick decision drill.
 Profiles enter the decision zone with different date-conversion odds, relationship intent, cost, and time load.
 Your job is to pursue the profiles with strong expected value and pass on the expensive time sinks.
 It is separate from the calculator, but it reinforces the same lesson: higher ROI comes from letting conversion and intent outrun cost and effort.

 Score0